ITT Inc.: International telecommunications

-Harold Geneen appointment
+Harold Geneen's appointment

 In 1959, Harold Geneen became CEO.
 Using leveraged buyouts, he turned the minor acquisitions of the 1950s into major growth during the 1960s.
 In 1965, ITT attempted to purchase the ABC television network for $700 million.
 The deal was halted by federal antitrust regulators who feared ITT was growing too large.
-In order to continue growing while not running afoul of antitrust legislation, it moved to acquire companies outside of the telecommunications industry.
-Under Geneen, ITT bought over 300 companies in the 1960s, including some hostile takeovers.
-The deals included well-known businesses like the Sheraton Hotel chain, Wonder Bread maker Continental Baking, Rayonier, and Avis Rent-a-Car.
-ITT also absorbed smaller operations in auto parts, energy, books, semiconductors and cosmetics.
+ITT moved to acquire companies outside the telecommunications industry to continue its growth without violating antitrust legislation.
+Under Geneen's leadership, ITT acquired over 300 companies in the 1960s, with some of these acquisitions being hostile takeovers.
+The deals included well-known businesses like the Sheraton hotel chain, Wonder Bread maker Continental Baking, Rayonier, and Avis Rent-a-Car.
+ITT also absorbed smaller operations in auto parts, energy, books, semiconductors, and cosmetics.
 In 1966, ITT acquired Educational Services, Inc., an operator of for-profit schools, which became ITT/ESI.
 When ITT attempted to acquire The Hartford insurance company in 1970, the US Justice Department filed suit, and ITT agreed to divest assets equal to those of Hartford's, including Avis.

 ITT's sales grew from about $700 million in 1960 to about $8 billion in 1970, and its profit from $29 million to $550 million.
-However, when the higher interest rates started eating away at profits in the late 1960s, ITT's growth slowed considerably.
+However, when increased interest rates started eating away at profits in the late 1960s, ITT's growth slowed considerably.

-In the late 1960s, the British electronics manufacturer Kolster-Brandes, KB for short, had run into trouble with its color television manufacturing, and turned to ITT for help; ITT bought out the company, and for a while, UK products were badged "ITT KB" then eventually just ITT.
-By the late 1970s, ITT had a good presence on the UK domestic electrical market in television, audio and portable radio products.
+In the late 1960s, the British electronics manufacturer Kolster-Brandes Limited, KB for short, had run into trouble with its color television manufacturing and turned to ITT for help; ITT bought out the company, and for a while, UK products were badged "ITT KB" then eventually just ITT.
+By the late 1970s, ITT had a substantial presence on the UK domestic electrical market in television, audio, and portable radio products.

-Brazilian Expropriation in 1962
+Brazilian expropriation in 1962

-In February 1962, during the presidency of João Goulart, the State Governor of Rio Grande do Sul Leonel Brizola decided to expropriate a Brazilian subsidiary of ITT, the Companhia Telefônica Nacional.
-During the next years of Goulart's presidency, the expropriation was one of the most debated Brazilian political issues.
-The action from the State Governor to expropriate the company was never supported by the Brazilian president at the time and had severe implications in the Brazil–United States relations.
-Some historians even say that the expropriation was one of the reasons for the federal government of the United States to support the 1964 Brazilian coup d'état.
+In February 1962, during the presidency of João Goulart, the State Governor of Rio Grande do Sul, Leonel Brizola, decided to expropriate a Brazilian subsidiary of ITT, the Companhia Telefônica Nacional.
+During the following years of Goulart's presidency, the expropriation was one of the most debated Brazilian political issues.
+The action from the state governor to expropriate the company was never supported by the Brazilian president at the time and had severe implications for Brazil–United States relations.
+Some historians even say that the expropriation was one of the reasons for the federal government of the United States supporting the 1964 Brazilian coup d'état.